Spagettileg/student-dash/README.md

     * [Acknowledgements](#acknowledgements)

 ## UXD Considerations
-The dashboard has been designed to allow the user to analyse student exam results data through selecting dropdown box options, hovering their cursor over data legend, clicking on charts or just observing the default data summary.
+Student-Dash has been designed to allow the user to analyse student exam results data through selecting dropdown box options, hovering their cursor over data legend, clicking on charts or just observing the default data summary.

 Furthermore, the user is able to understand potential influences on exam results, such as gender participation, parental education, ethnic groupings, food consumption habits and students’ exam preparation.